 How to Make Smoked Almonds

-Weigh out 16 oz of almonds on a food scale and set aside.
+Step 2: Weigh out 16 oz of almonds on a food scale and set aside.

-In a bowl beat the egg whites with a hand mixer until the egg whites are frothy.
+Step 3: In a bowl beat the egg whites with a hand mixer until the egg whites are frothy.
 Add in vanilla and cinnamon and stir in the almonds.

-Line a baking sheet with tinfoil and spread the almond mixture on top and spread the almonds around on the baking sheet.
+Step 4: Line a baking sheet with tinfoil and spread the almond mixture on top and spread the almonds around on the baking sheet.
 Sprinkle sugar on top of the almonds and place the sheet pan of almonds on your smoker for 1 to 2 hours.

-Tips for Smoked Almonds
+Variations for Smoked Almonds

-Instead of sweet nuts you can make savory ones.
+Instead of sweet nuts, you can make savory ones.
 Use seasonings such as garlic powder, rosemary, onion powder, chili powder, and liquid smoke to flavor the nuts if you don’t have a sweet tooth.

 They say that wood-pellet-burning grills use an indirect cooking method, which reduces the formation of carcinogenic chemicals.
 Cooking meats with charcoal or gas grills can cause the formation of compounds called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).